-Our U.S. subsidiary, Willis North America Inc., has an interest of approximately 6.91% on a fully diluted basis in OneShield Inc., a company it is partnering with to bring major segments of its workflow process on United States business to the Internet.
-Our subsidiary also has warrants in OneShield Inc., which on exercise could increase its interest to approximately 6.96% on a fully diluted basis.
+Our U.S. subsidiary, Willis North America Inc., has an interest of approximately 5.59% on a fully diluted basis in OneShield Inc., a company that provides software and services to bring major segments of the insurance industry's workflow process to the Internet.
+Our subsidiary also has warrants in OneShield Inc., which on exercise could increase its interest to approximately 11.21% on a fully diluted basis.
 The partners and employees of KKR and Fisher Capital Corp.
-L.L.C., some of whom serve as our directors, have current interests of 16.1% in the aggregate in OneShield Inc. Fisher Capital Corp.
-L.L.C. also has an interest of 0.7% in OneShield Inc.
+L.L.C., some of whom serve as our directors, have current combined interests of approximately 12.35% in the aggregate in OneShield Inc. Fisher Capital Corp.
+L.L.C. also has an interest of less than 1% in OneShield Inc.